 If you’re in your teens and 20s, you can literally pile it on – and get away with it.
 But after that, be aware that anything that emphasises lines should be applied with caution.
 Follow the ‘less is more’ rule, and you can still sparkle.
-Just use a shimmery creamy shadow instead of full-on spangle!
+For this reason, just use a shimmery creamy shadow instead of full-on spangle!

-My friend, facialist and make-up artist, Frances Prescott, recommends cream blusher and keeping away from overly iridescent eyeshadows and harsh black eyeliner.
+My friend, facialist, and make-up artist, Frances Prescott, recommends cream blusher and keeping away from overly iridescent eyeshadows and harsh black eyeliner.
 On her advice, I use creamy textures whenever possible, keep sparkle to a minimum, and have switched to brown eyeliner as it’s softer.
-I also avoid matt lipstick these days, as I’ve found that as I’ve got older, my lips seem to be drier too.
+For this reason, I also avoid matt lipstick these days, as I’ve found that as I’ve got older, my lips seem to be drier too.

 With Christmas just around the corner, I’ve asked some of my favourite make-up experts to share some of their secrets.